Asvanyavetrivel/YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit/README.md

  -Dashboard interface is Designed to display relevant information from the SQL and MongoDB databases.

  #### To Run the Streamlit app in the terminal:
-Use command: streamlit run .py__add file anme
+Use command: streamlit run .py__add file name

 ### User Guide--check
 Step 1.
 Data collection